How many minors can you have on a driving test?

 You're not allowed to make any serious driving faults or dangerous driving faults on your driving test.
 If you do, you'll automatically fail your test.

 You can use our driving test cancellations app to find driving test cancellations at your test centre.
 We find driving tests that have been cancelled or postponed by other candidates - giving you the opportunity to book the driving test slot you need.
-Get started with a free trial
+Get driving test cancellations now

 Looking for an earlier driving test date?